 Fabien volunteers at Centacare Migrant Services each week, helping young migrants settle into life in Cairns.
-He knows all too well the challenges faced and always brings a cheerful presence.
+He knows all too well the challenges they face and always brings a cheerful presence.

 Fabien’s family are all extremely proud of his accomplishments.
 He is the only member of his family to complete high school.
-Being a role model for his younger siblings is a source of motivation for Fabien – he speaks of feeling a sense of pride through what he has achieved at STEPS so far, this is of great importance for his future and the future of his entire family.
+Being a role model for his younger siblings is a source of motivation for Fabien – he says he feels a sense of pride for what he has achieved so far, and how this is of great importance for his future and the future of his entire family.

 Before his nursing dream can be fully realised, his next steps will need to focus on higher level language and literacy tuition and stronger technology skills.
 An opportunity to upskill in these areas will give him the confidence and technical skills to thrive within a challenging university environment.

 Fabien is a true inspiration.
 It is fair to say that challenges will lay ahead for Fabien, however his determination and genuine love of learning will serve him well.